bkolada/ibuk_scraper/README.md

 To do:
 + everything :D
-+ maybe give an poor quality for less size
++ maybe give a poor quality for less size